 - 2-hour drive your own Husky safari – 2 persons per sled

-- A northern lights chase on one of your nights
+- A Northern Lights chase on one of your nights

 - Welcome dinner on your first night